Mo. Digital News

 Date: The date the contribution was received by the candidate's committee.

-Type: This is series of two or three letters indicating, in order, the category of the donor, the type of contribution made and finally, whether the report had been amended.
+Type: This is series of two or three letters indicating, in order, the category of the 1.donor/spender, 2. the type of contribution/expenditure made and 3. an indication if the report had been amended.

-Donor: This letter indicates the type of donor.
-P indicates a political action committee or similar political committee such as a candidate's committee.
+Donor/Spender: This letter indicates the type of donor or, in the case of expenditures, the committee that made the expense.
+P indicates a committee such as a PAC or a candidate's committee.
 B indicates the donor is a business.
 I indicates the donor is an individual.
+Only committees are required to report expenditures, so the first letter always will be P

-Contribution Type: The will be one of two letters.
-M indicates the donation is cash, plain money.
-K designates the contribution as "inKind" -- meaning it involves non-cash contributions -- such as services like free use of a motor vehicle, office space, etc. The dollar amount is the estimated value of the service or provided.
+Contribution/Expense Type: This will be one of two letters.
+For contributions, M indicates the donation is cash, plain money.
+I designates the contribution as "inkind" -- meaning it involves non-cash contributions -- such as services like free use of a motor vehicle, office space, etc. The dollar amount is the estimated value of the service or provided.

 Amended: The letter A will be added to the end of the list of type letters if the report indicates it is an amended report.